Netherlands - Teacher training - basic and specialist teacher training

 In the Netherlands, it takes four years to gain a mainstream teaching qualification.
-Primary school teachers study at institutions of higher education.
+Primary school teachers study at higher education institutes.
 They are trained to teach all curriculum subjects, but also a specialist subject.
 The initial teacher training includes an introduction to educating pupils with special needs.
-Current government policy requires more knowledge of educating special needs pupils within teacher training, but the programme is oversubscribed and adding special needs programmes is not easy.
+Current government policy requires more knowledge of educating pupils with special needs within teacher training, but the programme is oversubscribed and adding special needs programmes is not easy.

-Students can enter primary school colleges with a secondary school certificate (havo/vwo) or vocational diploma (mbo).
-Because of concerns for disappointing results of first year teacher training students, a compulsory mathematics and language test has recently been introduced.
+Students can enter primary school colleges with a secondary school certificate (HAVO/VWO) or vocational diploma (MBO).
+Because of concerns regarding disappointing results of first-year teacher training students, a compulsory mathematics and language test has recently been introduced.
 Research showed that a large group of students in teacher education was not able to perform in mathematics at the level that is required for pupils at the end of primary education.
-All students at the end of the first year of the teacher-training course are now required to complete the test.
-Failure for the test means they cannot continue with the next year of their programme.
+All students at the end of the first year of the teacher training course are now required to complete the test.
+Failing the test means they cannot continue with the next year of their programme.

 Another initiative related to primary teacher training is the start of an academic teaching training course.
-In order to motivate students with academic ambitions to enter the teaching force and to raise the academic potential of the force, initiatives have been taken to start a teacher-training course for primary school teachers on academic level.
-For example, the University of Utrecht offers a combined course of teacher training for primary education and educational science for vwo graduates
+In order to motivate students with academic ambitions to enter the teaching force and to raise the academic potential of the force, initiatives have been taken to start a teacher training course for primary school teachers at academic level.
+For example, the University of Utrecht offers a combined course of teacher training for primary education and educational science for VWO graduates.

-Though supplementary training for teachers in special education is optional, the majority of special teachers follow a two year, part time training.
-The course assumes the pupils are already working in education and focuses upon both theory and practice.
-There are several specialist fields including the visually handicapped, behaviour problems, the mentally handicapped, remedial teaching and peripatetic teaching.
+Though supplementary training for teachers in special education is optional, the majority of special teachers undertake two-year, part-time training.
+The course assumes the students are already working in education and focuses upon both theory and practice.
+There are several specialist fields including visual impairments, behavioural problems, intellectual disability, remedial teaching and peripatetic teaching.
 Although not obligatory, a growing number of mainstream teachers have a special education certificate.

 As for secondary education, two forms of teaching qualification exist: